Asset Publisher

 Paroxysmal Nocturnal Hemoglobinuria (PNH)

-The recommended dosage regimen consists of one loading dose administered by intravenous (IV) infusion (on Day 1), followed by four additional weekly loading doses administered by subcutaneous (SUBQ) injection (on Days 2, 8, 15, and 22).
+The recommended dosage regimen consists of one loading dose administered by intravenous (IV) infusion (on Day 1), followed by four additional weekly loading doses administered by subcutaneous (SQ) injection (on Days 2, 8, 15, and 22).
 The maintenance dose starts on Day 29 and is then administered every 4 weeks by subcutaneous injection.
 Administer doses based on the patient's actual body weight.

 Switch Therapy from C5-inhibitors: